 Ben Mazer was born in New York City in 1964.
 He was educated at Harvard University, where he studied with Seamus Heaney and William Alfred, and at the Editorial Institute, Boston University, where his advisors were Christopher Ricks and Archie Burnett.
-He is the author of several collections of poems, including White Cities (Barbara Matteau Editions, 1995), Poems (Pen & Anvil Press, 2010), January 2008 (Dark Sky Books, 2010), New Poems (Pen & Anvil Press, 2013), and The Glass Piano (MadHat Modern Poetry Series, 2015).
-He is the editor of The Collected Poems of John Crowe Ransom (Un-Gyve Press, 2015), Selected Poems of Frederick Goddard Tuckerman (Harvard University Press, 2010), and Landis Everson’s Everything Preserved: Poems 1955–2005 (Graywolf Press, 2006), which won the first Emily Dickinson Award from the Poetry Foundation.
-He lives in Cambridge, Massachusetts, and is the editor of The Battersea Review.
+He is the author of several collections of poems, including White Cities (Barbara Matteau Editions, 1995), Poems (Pen & Anvil Press, 2010), January 2008 (Dark Sky Books, 2010), New Poems (Pen & Anvil Press, 2013), The Glass Piano (MadHat Press, 2015), December Poems (Pen & Anvil Press, 2016), February Poems (Ilora Press, 2017), and Selected Poems (MadHat Press, 2017).
+He is the editor of The Collected Poems of John Crowe Ransom (Un-Gyve Press, 2015), Selected Poems of Frederick Goddard Tuckerman (Harvard University Press, 2010), The Uncollected Delmore Schwartz (Arrowsmith Press, 2019), and Landis Everson’s Everything Preserved: Poems 1955–2005 (Graywolf Press, 2006), which won the first Emily Dickinson Award from the Poetry Foundation.
+Formerly the editor of The Battersea Review, he lives in Cambridge, Massachusetts, and is co-editor, with Raquel Balboni, of Art and Letters.
+He is currently editing The Collected Poems of Delmore Schwartz for Farrar Straus & Giroux.

 “Mazer, through his writing, makes sure every reading, every

 convergence between the eye of a reader and the line of a poem, is

 determined by the joy—or the grief—of a momentous encounter.